rushilma/thesis/1-introduction.typ

 However, for $g_i$ i.i.d.
 Uniform or even Exponential, Yakir confirmed that LDM could achieve the performance of the original differencing algorithm, proving that its expected discrepancy was $N^(-Theta(log N))$ @yakirDifferencingAlgorithmLDM1996.
 The constant $alpha$ was later estimated for LDM to be $alpha=1/(2 ln 2)$, via non-rigorous calculations @boettcherAnalysisKarmarkarKarpDifferencing2008.

-Of course, at its most basic, the NPP is a search problem over $2^N$ possible partitions, so given more and more time, an appropriate algorithm could keep improving its partition until it acheived the global optimum.
+Of course, at its most basic, the NPP is a search problem over $2^N$ possible partitions, so given more and more time, an appropriate algorithm could keep improving its partition until it achieved the global optimum.
 To this degree, Korf developed alternatives known as the _complete greedy_ and _complete Karmarkar-Karp_ algorithms which, if run for exponentially long time, can find the globally optimal partition @korfApproximateOptimalSolutions1995 @korfCompleteAnytimeAlgorithm1998.
 This algorithm was later extended to multiway number partitioning @korfMultiwayNumberPartitioning2009.
-See also Michiels et al. for extensions to balaced multiway partitioning @michielsPerformanceRatiosDifferencing2003.
+See also Michiels et al. for extensions to balanced multiway partitioning @michielsPerformanceRatiosDifferencing2003.

 For the multidimensional VBP case, Spencer showed in 1985 that the worse-case discrepancy of the VBP was at most $6sqrt(N)$ for $d=N$ and $norm(bold(g)_i)_infinity <= 1$ for all $1 <= i <= N$ @spencerSixStandardDeviations1985.
 However, his argument is an application of the probabilistic method, and does not construct such a solution.